 Add a small script in the header of your article pages.
 Optimizely tracks engagement for each page containing content, which includes any format.

-Copy this snippet and proceed with installing it to your site in one of the following ways:
+Copy the snippet and install it to your site in one of the following ways:

 There are two easy ways to add the tracking code to WordPress:

-Option 1: Plugins (Recommended).
+- Option 1: Plugins (Recommended).
 There are a variety of plug-ins available to add custom header and footer codes to your site.
-A simple, light-weight plug-in that we recommend is Insert Headers and Footers.
+A simple, light-weight plug-in that you should use is Insert Headers and Footers.
 Paste your tracking code snippet into the header on the plugin's settings page.

 Will this impact the performance of my site?

-A tracking pixel is a code that uses a 1x1 pixel to track different user engagements through an HTML img tag.
-The code is inserted into the pages of third party websites right below the article's description.
-The pixel fires a request when a visitor loads the page and the request is logged as a page view.
+A tracking pixel is a code that uses a single pixel to track different user engagements through an HTML img tag.
+The code is inserted into the pages of third-party websites right below the article's description.
+The pixel activates a request when a visitor loads the page and the request is logged as a page view.

-The tracking pixel collects data by firing when the page loads.
-It can be used to count pageviews and unique visitors.
-Below is an example of our tracking pixel:
+The tracking pixel collects data by activating when the page loads.
+It can count pageviews and unique visitors.
+The following example shows the tracking pixel:

 Tracking pixels vary by URL.
 You can see them from any tasks that are also opened from the "Tasks" section.

 If the tracker is working, it will show a 200 status.
-To find this, go to your article (it must be published through our CMP) page on your website, right click your mouse and inspect the page in developers mode.
-It will look like the below
+To find this, go to your article page on your website (it must be published through the CMP), right click your mouse and inspect the page in developer mode.
+It will look similar to the following image.

-After opening the developer's tool, you will need to reload the page by hitting F5.
-As you can see in the image above, you will need to be in the 'Network' tab and search for 'Pixel.'
-If you see '200' in the 'Status' column, then the tracking code is working correctly.
-If you want more details, search for 'Tracker' and click on it.
+After opening the developer's tool, reload the page by pressing F5.
+As you can see in the image above, open the Network tab and search for pixel.
+If you see 200 in the Status column, then the tracking code is working correctly.
+If you want more details, search for tracker and click on it.